How to Retire Like an Adult: A 10-Point Checklist

 4. You Have Paid Off Debt

 One of the greatest threats to retirement today may not be saving too little, but owing too much.
-A 2016 survey by the Center for a Secure Retirement found that Boomers (Americans born between 1946 and 1964), are carrying a significant amount of debt into retirement.
+A 2020 report from Experian found that Boomers (those aged 57–74) are carrying a significant amount of debt into retirement.

 The most adult way to handle debt is to pay it off before you quit working.
-However, it is not always possible.
+However, that is not always possible.
 Explore 13 tips for managing debt for retirement.

 5. You Have Planned for Inflation